Leadership

 Vice President of Planning and Development

-Melverta Bender assumed the role of Vice President (VP) of Planning and Development at HCHRA in May 2...Read More
+Melverta Bender serves as Vice President (VP) of Planning and Development at HCHRA, a position she ha...Read More

 Property Management & Accountability